khalid-hussain/shaheen/chap15.md

 A middle-aged yet well-built man entered the room.
 Seeing Tareef unconscious on the bed he looked at Hassan with querying glances.

-Hassan said, "Yaqoob, it is the master's order to release Moosa from captivity immediately and present him here."
+Hassan said, "Yaqoob, it is the master's order to release Musa from captivity immediately and present him here."

 In a state of bewilderment and concern, Yaqoob first looked at Hassan and then